tonyganch/gonzales-pe/README.md

 ##### Description

 Gets the first child node.
-If `type` parameter is passed, gets the fisrt child node of a given type.
+If `type` parameter is passed, gets the first child node of a given type.
 If no node has been found, returns `null`.

 ##### Parameters